nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 +++

-In the following example, an int value is converted to object and back again to int.
+In the following example, an int value is converted to object and back again to `int`.

 ```C#
 using System;